Deterministic Generation of Multipartite Entanglement via Causal Activation in the Quantum Internet: Discussion

 \subsection{Local Entanglement Generation}

 We first consider the case where the entanglement generation is \textit{local} rather than \textit{distributed}.
-Namely, the local unitaries $U_i, \tilde{U}_i$ as well as the controlling degree of freedom $\ket{\varphi_c}$ are all located within the same quantum node, which locally implements the proper supermap -- such as \eqref{Eq:06} illustrated in Figure~\ref{Fig:04-a} or \eqref{Eq:10} illustrated in Figure~\ref{Fig:06-a} -- for generating GME states.\\ In this scenario, the entangled states are thus deterministically generated in a (some) network node -- acting as entanglement generator -- and they are subsequently distributed within the network through proper quantum communication links. \\ Hence, the network node acting as entanglement generator implements a coherent control strategy on the local unitaries processing some initial product state -- with both the unitaries and the input state considered as free resources -- for generating the GME states.
+Namely, the local unitaries $U_i, \tilde{U}_i$ as well as the controlling degree of freedom $\ket{\varphi_c}$ are all located within the same quantum node, which locally implements the proper supermap -- such as \eqref{Eq:06} illustrated in Figure~\ref{Fig:01-a} with many-partite local single qubit unitaries. or \eqref{Eq:10} illustrated in Figure~\ref{Fig:06-a} -- for generating GME states.\\ In this scenario, the entangled states are thus deterministically generated in a (some) network node -- acting as entanglement generator -- and they are subsequently distributed within the network through proper quantum communication links. \\ Hence, the network node acting as entanglement generator implements a coherent control strategy on the local unitaries processing some initial product state -- with both the unitaries and the input state considered as free resources -- for generating the GME states.
 Clearly, as discussed within the paper, the coherent control strategy depends on the desired GME output state.
 Although it is still technologically unclear whether a node can dynamically change the coherent control strategy for generating entangled states belonging to different non-equivalent classes, the proposed scheme for deterministic entanglement generation is achievable in near-term quantum networks, as the coherent control of orders of operations is affordable by current technology level and it has been successfully implemented for single-qubit channels \cite{Procopio_2015,Rubino_2017,8,white,WeiJian}.\\ Regardless the control strategy being dynamic or fixed a-priori, three are the crucial properties of the proposed scheme for deterministic GME state generation. i) First, the individual input qubits don't interact each others or with the control in any way.
 Indeed, they only traverse their respective local unitaries $U_, \tilde{U_i}$ in a coherent superposition of two alternative causal orders. ii) Second, the (sufficient and necessary) condition for deterministically generating GHZ- and W-like states consists of separable constraints.
 Namely, the design of the $i$-th unitaries is completely independent from the other unitaries as well as any input qubit different from $\ket{\varphi_i}$. iii) Third, as long as all the separable input qubits are all set to the same state $\ket{\eta}$ (which is reasonable), the condition for deterministically generating GHZ- and W-like states reduces to a single constraint regardless of the \textit{dimension} of the state to be generated.
 Namely, the unitaries acting on the different qubits can be the same.
 These crucial features make the protocol highly scalable.
+These features make the proposed framework an ideal candidate for the design of multi-qubit gates on photonic platforms.
+Interestingly, this design would be achieved through single-qubit-only gates.
+In contrast, building multi-qubit photonic gates is usually a hard task to achieve as photons barely interact with each other.
+This stands as a major obstacle for the design of all-photonic quantum computing.